Homie-Ai-project/homie_orchestrator/docs/architecture.md

-# 🏗️ Homei Orchestrator Architecture
+# 🏗️ Homie Orchestrator Architecture

 > **A deep dive into the engineering marvel that makes your home lab infrastructure bulletproof.**

 ## 🧠 Design Philosophy

-Homei Orchestrator is built on three core principles that make it fundamentally different from other orchestration platforms:
+Homie Orchestrator is built on three core principles that make it fundamentally different from other orchestration platforms:

 ### 🎮 **Consumer-Grade Simplicity**
 - **Zero-configuration defaults** - Works out of the box